Trustworthy-Engineered-Autonomy-Lab/generalizable-image-repair/README.md

 - `<controller_path>` is the path to the onnx controller.
 - `model` is the model type (either plain CycleGAN or with controller loss).
 - `dataset_mode` is the dataset mode (should correspond to the previous two model types).
-- `<checkpoints_dir>` is the directory you want to save the model training checkpoints.
+- `<checkpoints_dir>` is the directory where you want to save the model training checkpoints.

 Out of the saved models, the one to use for restoring images is `*_net_G_A.pth`.